SDK Overview

 Watching for Changes

-All SDKs can watch secrets for changes in near real-time.
+All SDKs except the PHP SDK can watch secrets for changes in near real-time.
 When a secret is rotated, updated, deleted, or access is revoked, a callback fires with the new value.
-Polling happens in the background -- your application is never blocked.
+Polling happens in the background, so your application is never blocked.
+(PHP is single-threaded with no background worker, so it omits watch; re-read the secret or use a short-TTL cache for rotation instead.)

 // Node.js example -- all SDKs have the same API